Jibin6713/Datathon/docs/06_limitations_learnings.md

 - **Guard against future data:** Building features only from data before each point in time stops the results looking better than they really are.
 - **Pick the right metric:** For rare events, "how many real breaks the top pipes catch" is more honest than accuracy.
 - **Flag bad data, don't delete it:** We can explain exactly what was excluded and why.
-- **Label quality matters more than model choice:** With rare and noisy labels, defining the target well matters more than using a fancier model.
 - **Set guardrails early:** Roles, credit limits and Terraform on day one avoided permission and cost surprises.